splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 Existing Splunk Observability Cloud customers
 ------------------------------------------------------------------------------------------
-Customers who already have a Splunk Cloud Platform account and a Splunk Observability Cloud account must take the following actions to set up Unified Identity:
+If you already have a Splunk Cloud Platform account and a Splunk Observability Cloud account, take the following actions to set up Unified Identity:

 1. Turn on token authentication to allow Splunk Observability Cloud to view your Splunk Cloud Platform logs.
 See :new-page:`Enable or disable token authentication <https://docs.splunk.com/Documentation/SplunkCloud/latest/Security/EnableTokenAuth>` to learn how.